awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Delete.md

     &X-Amz-Signature=<signature>
 ```

 The `DeleteCacheCluster` API operation only deletes one cache cluster\.
-To delete multiple cache clusters, call `DeleteCacheCluster` for each cache cluster you want to delete\.
+To delete multiple cache clusters, call `DeleteCacheCluster` for each cache cluster that you want to delete\.
 You do not need to wait for one cache cluster to finish deleting before deleting another\.

 For more information, see the ElastiCache API reference topic [https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_DeleteCacheCluster.html](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_DeleteCacheCluster.html)\.